Devin Singletary

-Devin Singletary (born September 3, 1997), nicknamed "Motor", is an American football running back who plays for the Houston Texans.
-He played college football at Florida Atlantic.
+Devin Singletary (born September 3, 1997), nicknamed "Motor", is an American professional football running back and kickoff returner for the New York Giants of the National Football League (NFL).
+He played college football for the Florida Atlantic Owls.
 As a sophomore in 2017, he led all Division I FBS players with 32 rushing touchdowns, 33 combined rushing and receiving touchdowns, and 198 points scored, and finished with 1,920 rushing yards.
+He was selected by the Buffalo Bills in the third round of the 2019 NFL draft.
+He has also played for the Houston Texans.

-Early years
+Early life

 Singletary attended and played high school football at American Heritage School in Delray Beach, Florida.
 He became a three-star recruit and amassed 4,975 rushing yards during his high school career, earning two First-Team All-State selections, before choosing to go to Florida Atlantic University.
 Singletary's childhood nickname "Motor", which he shared with his father, Jebedial-Danielson Singletary along with uncle Lil’Jordan Humphrey, stuck with him during his high school football years.

 College career

 During the 2016 season, he rushed for 1,021 yards on 152 carries for an average of 6.7 yards per carry, gaining 12 touchdowns.

 As a sophomore in 2017, he rushed for 244 yards against Western Kentucky and 203 yards against Marshall.
-During the 2017 regular season, he led all Division I FBS players with 162 points scored (27 touchdowns) and ranked fourth with 1,632 rushing yards.
+During the 2017 regular season, he led all Football Bowl Subdivision (FBS) players with 162 points scored (27 touchdowns) and ranked fourth with 1,632 rushing yards.
 He also set the Florida Atlantic single-season record for rushing yardage.
 He was also selected as a semifinalist for the Doak Walker Award.

-On December 2, 2017, in the Conference USA championship game against North Texas, Singletary rushed for an additional 164 yards and three touchdowns.
+On December 2, 2017, in the Conference USA championship game against North Texas, Singletary rushed for an 164 yards and three touchdowns.
 He added three more touchdowns in the Owls' 50–3 blowout of Akron in the 2017 Boca Raton Bowl, raising his total touchdown count for the year to 33 (32 rushing, 1 receiving).

 Singletary rushed for 22 touchdowns the following season with 1,348 rushing yards on 261 attempts.
 He was named a second-team All-American by Sporting News for his performance.
 On December 12, 2018, Singletary announced his intention to enter the 2019 NFL draft, finishing his college career as FAU's all-time rusher and with the sixth-most rushing touchdowns in FBS history.